 Interest rate risk is the risk to earnings or common capital due to changes in interest rates.
 Changes in interest rates can have a positive or negative impact on earnings depending on the positioning of assets, liabilities and off-balance-sheet instruments.
 The impact to earnings will primarily come through net interest income, but it can also impact certain types of fees.
 Changes in interest rates also can impact the values of assets, liabilities and off-balance-sheet positions, which indirectly impact the value of capital.
-To mitigate interest rate risk, the structure of the balance sheet is managed so that movements of interest rates on assets and liabilities (adjusted for hedges) are highly correlated, which allows Northern Trust's interest-bearing assets and liabilities to contribute to earnings even in periods of volatile interest rates.
+To mitigate interest rate risk, the structure of the balance sheet is managed so that movements of interest rates allow Northern Trust's interest-bearing assets and liabilities (adjusted for hedges) to contribute to earnings even in periods of volatile interest rates.